Cantem/react-express-news-app/README.md

 You can keep track of the ongoing changes at (https://github.com/Cantem/react-express-news-app/tree/improvements) which will become a PR in the near future.

 Ticked changes already merged into main branch.
-The rest is upcoming in the future.
+The rest is upcoming.

 ## License